lockys/pyAllpay/README.md

 Project Current Status:
 ==
 This project is still a baby.
 Therefore, the bugs may exist. :smiley:
 I'll try hard to implement all th methods of allPay SDK.
+** Feel free to open issues and pull request to help this project better **

 Already tested Environment
 ==